muyangshi/GPD_ScaleMixture/GPDnotebook.md

 ## Jan.
 28 (Tuesday) Muyang/Likun/Ben

+- Read the papers
+- Document the code sent to Likun
+  -

+- Generate new design points and training on the likelihood directly

 ## Jan.
 23 (Thursday) Muyang/Likun/Ben

+- [ ] why is there no speed gain?
+  - what proportion of predictions happens within the emulated range?
+  - Each call to `NN_predict` is costly, but `NN_predict` can do a lot of things very fast at once -- utilize this
+  - `dX` is taking lots of time?

 - Fix a bug:
   - [x] `dX     = dRW(X, u_vec, scale_vec, shape_vec)`